UNICEFECAR/parenting-app-bebbo-CMS/README.md

 1. Download Bebbo App from git repo https://github.com/UNICEFECAR/parenting-app-bebbo-CMS
    Ex: git clone https://github.com/UNICEFECAR/parenting-app-bebbo-CMS
-2. Go into root of the project and run following command
-    "composer install"
-   it will install the core, contributed and other required folders and files.
-3. Download the Database from Acquia server and import the database into your local.
+2. Download the Database from Acquia server and import the database into your local.
-4. Update the database details in settings.php file ( docroot/sites/default/settings. php).
+3. Update the database details in settings.php file ( docroot/sites/default/settings. php).
-5. Go into root of the project and run following command "drush cr"
-    "drush cim"
-6. Then run the application in your browser.
+4. Then run the application in your browser.

 ### Contributed Modules